4-H Youth Development

 Cloverbuds

-4-H Cloverbuds is open to five and six-year olds and fosters the development of life skills that are essential for the cognitive, social, emotional and physical maturation.
-Cloverbuds includes fun, noncompetitive, educational, activity-based learning.
-Enrollment for Cloverbuds is also at https://www.4honline.com/ .
+4-H Cloverbuds is open to five and six-year-olds and fosters the development of essential life skills for cognitive, social, emotional, and physical maturation.
+Cloverbuds includes fun, non-competitive, educational, activity-based learning.
+Enrollment for Cloverbuds is also available at https://www.4honline.com.

-Each of the four H's of the clover represent ways youth can grow and develop.
+Each of the four H's of the clover represents ways youth can grow and develop.

 Head, critical thinking, problem solving;